nancyjwn/nancyjwn.github.io/_posts/2025-04-04-add-project-eticket.md

 This project highlights the power of **Laravel** as a backend framework and the flexibility of **Tailwind CSS** for creating responsive and visually appealing user interfaces.

-For the complete source code and implementation details, visit the [GitHub Repository](https://github.com/nancyjwn/TickYong-e-ticket-).
+For the complete source code and implementation details, visit the [GitHub](https://github.com/nancyjwn/TickYong-e-ticket-).

 ---